bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 - generate a PHN for a new client; or
 - resolve duplicate Patients.

-More details can be found here, [Add, Revise and Merge page](reviseAndMerge.html).
+More details can be found here, [Add, Revise, Update and Merge page](reviseAndMerge.html).

 #### Distributions

-Distributions will use an endpoint called PatientNotification.
+Distributions will use a stakeholder client endpoint for the $PatientNotification operation.
 The FHIR structure of the interaction is the same as RevisePatient.

 See [Patient Notifications](distributions.html) for more details.

 ##### Asynchronous Operations
-The asynchronous versions of Add, Revise and Merge Operations share the same request and response profile as the synchronous version.
+The asynchronous versions of Add, Revise, Update and Merge Operations share the same request and response profile as the synchronous version.

 The FHIR asynchronous pattern is not followed by this FHIR implementation.
 The existing pattern the Client Registry uses today will be mimicked.
 I.e.
 1. User sends request